hmz777/ClinicManager/README.md

 - Full text search using the OData search (`$search`) feature (custom implementation), (`int` and `string` properties by defualt, other types must implement a custom `ToString` override).
 - Searchable fields can be controlled through the custom `DataField` attribute, `ServerSearchable` for `$search` and `ClientSearchable` for regular filering through the API.
 - All the data tables share the same generic base component that does all the wiring for you.
+- Validation is performed with fluent validation and is shared between server and client.

 ## Example:
 `PatientDTO`: